bianxm/forkd-backend/README.md

 - [ ] Save experiment "draft", that can later be committed -- implemented but not tested

 ### Nice-to-haves/ Future features
-- Recipe tagging
+- [ ] Recipe tagging and search
-- Friends list (for sharing autocomplete as well)
+- [ ] Friends list (for sharing autocomplete as well)
-- Migrate to SQLAlchemy v2.x
+- [ ] Fully migrate to SQLAlchemy v2.x
-- Email support -- confirm on sign-up, use for password reset emails
+- [ ] Email support -- confirm on sign-up, use for password reset emails
-- Extend image upload support to recipe image, and perhaps support interspersing multiple images in experiment notes (markdown)
+- [ ] Extend image upload support to recipe image, and perhaps support interspersing multiple images in experiment notes (markdown)
-- Delete non-temp user
+- [ ] Delete/ deactivate non-temp user

+## Install locally
+1. Clone this repo
+2. Create your virtual environment and activate.
+3. Install everything in requirements.txt with ```pip3 install -r requirements.txt```
+4. Set up your database.
+You can either run ```python3 model.py recreate <username:password@host:port/db_name>```, which will set up the schema for you but leave you with an empty database.
+Alternatively, for some dummy data, you can run ```python3 seed_database.py <username:password@host:port/db_name>```.
+(If you are using a different flavor of SQL than Postgres, you'll have to edit line 308 on model.py to replace 'postgres' with whatever one you are using.)
+4. Copy .env.example and replace all variable values to the relevant values for you.
+You will need a Spoonacular key, a Cloudinary secret and key, and a Flask secret key (which can be any random string), as well as your dev database uri.
+Rename to '.env'.
+4. Run the Flask dev server with ```python3 api_server.py```
+5. Go to the [corresponding frontend repo](https://github.com/bianxm/forkd-frontend) for installation instructions for that.

+## Sources
+- This is my capstone project for [Hackbright Academy](https://hackbrightacademy.com/), which taught us Python, Flask, Javascript, and React from the ground up in a whirlwind five weeks.
+- I am also deeply indebted to Miguel Grinberg's hefty [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world), in particular for the authentication implementation.